pundarikaksha7/fashion-app/README.md

 ## **🤖 AI-Powered Features**

-Drip is not just about social sharing.
+Rack is not just about social sharing.
 It uses AI to **analyze fashion** and enhance recommendations.

 ### **🧠 Apparel Detection (YOLOv8 + Post-processing)**